Whistler Mountain and Lookout

 April 21, 2006

 The summit, which held a small cairn, was disappointing as a few trees interrupted the views.
 We pondered continuing along the ridge to another point that appeared lower than the one we were standing on, but there was no good reason to do so.
 The wind had been increasing all day and was now making it difficult to stand still let alone hike.
-Also the lower point appeared to be under a great deal of snow and its summit was also in trees.
+Also the lower point appeared to be under a great deal of snow, and its summit was also in trees.
 Confident that we had reached the summit of Whistler Mountain we started back down.
 We took a detour, however, to check out the views from the lookout.

-Whistler Lookout from the road.
-The trailhead lies behind the right end of the ridge.
+Whistler Lookout in the foreground seen from the road.
+The trailhead lies behind

 Whistler Mountain Lookout from Junction 7.
 This road, the South Castle River access,